 Whenever I switch up my training, I go through an initial period of soreness.
-While it’s always bothersome, especially say, when it hurts to take off my shoes or wash my hair, I know that it’s only temporary and that it’s an important step along the road to my goal.
+While it’s always bothersome, especially say, when it hurts to take off my shoes or wash my hair, I know it’s only temporary and it’s an important step along the road to my goal.
 So I embrace it.
 Sure, it hurts.
 But it hurts in a good way.
 A great way even.

 I love the beginning of a new training cycle because I know that once I work through the pain, I’m going to be fitter than before.
 In fact, when I haven’t had a period of soreness in a while, I start to feel like a slacker.

 The more time you can spend doing extra stretching at the end of your workout, the better you’ll recover.

 Don’t stretch your muscles when they’re cold because you’ll risk injuring them.
 An extra 10 minutes after you work out, however, can do wonders.
 Also, easy movements and stretches right before bed and again first thing in the morning help your blood circulate better and will also improve your recovery time.